Amarisoft

 This is PDU session establishement accept message extracted from the DL NAS transport.
 Basically the contents of the messages are same as in DL NAS transport.

-Test 5 : USRP - UEsim
+Test 5 : URSP - UEsim

-This is to show on how to test USRP (Manage UE Policy Command) message.
+This is to show on how to test URSP (Manage UE Policy Command) message.
 Main purpose of this test is to focus on the parameters and the syntax of remote API command for usrp and verify the corresponding NAS message sent out from the callbox(MME in this case)

 Configuration